goauthentik/authentik/website/docs/flow/index.md

 Flows are a major component in authentik.
 In conjunction with stages and [policies](../policies/index.md), flows are at the heart of our system of building blocks, used to define and execute the workflows of authentication.

-There are over a dozen default, out-of-the box flows availble in authentik.
+There are over a dozen default, out-of-the box flows available in authentik.
 You can also [create](#create-a-flow) your own custom flow, using the Admin interface.

 A flow is a method of describing a sequence of stages.
 A stage represents a single verification or logic step.
 By connecting a series of stages within a flow (and optionally attaching policies as needed) you can build a highly flexible process for authenticating users, enrolling them, and more.